Super Paper Mario: Development and release

 Intelligent Systems developed the series' previous games and Super Paper Mario.
 Director Ryota Kawade changed the traditional concept of previous games with the intention of surprising fans with a new concept.
 While creating game concepts, he implemented switching through dimensions; he differed the combat from previous game entries to fit with the idea of dimension swapping.
 When presented to producer Kensuke Tanabe, they both agreed the game would work better in the style of an action-adventure video game, though he asked the staff to keep a role-playing game plot.
 Kawade found it difficult to "create a harmonic relationship between the worlds of 2D and 3D", and noted that the process consisted of trial and error.
 He said how creating one level "required the efforts of creating two levels", as they aimed for adding secrets in 3D that were not visible in 2D.

 On May 11, 2006, Super Paper Mario was announced for the GameCube through a trailer at E3 2006, to be released in the fourth quarter of 2006.
 Nintendo opted not to have a GameCube on the show floor for a playable demo.
 GameSpot listed Super Paper Mario as a finalist for its E3 Editor's Choice.
 Nintendo confirmed a release date of October 9, 2006 later in May.
 Super Paper Mario was set to be one of the last first-party GameCube games, but development moved to the Wii in 2006.
 It was released in April 2007, becoming the first Mario game for Wii.
-The controls were kept similar to the GameCube version, and the Wii's motion controls were not implemented.
+The controls were kept similar to the GameCube version, and implementation of the Wii's motion controls were minimal.

 Early PAL copies contain a bug if the language is set to English, German, or Spanish.
-According to Nintendo of Europe, if Mario speaks to the NPC Mimi in chapter 2–2 without first picking up a key, the game will freeze, and force the player to restart from the last save.
+According to Nintendo of Europe, if Mario speaks to the NPC Mimi in chapter 2–2 without first picking up a key, the game will freeze and force the player to restart from the previous save.
 Nintendo of Europe offered to replace any affected game discs with patched ones at no charge.
+The Korean version was the last to be published, releasing two years after Japan; it also contains unused development assets unique to its version.